dotswg/dots-requirements/draft-ietf-dots-requirements.md

 DATA-001
-: Reliable transport: Messages sent over the data channel MUST be delivered reliably, in send order.
+: Reliable transport: Messages sent over the data channel MUST be delivered reliably, in order sent.

 DATA-002
-: Data privacy and integrity: Transmissions over the data channel is likely to contain operationally or privacy-sensitive information or instructions from the remote DOTS agent.
+: Data privacy and integrity: Transmissions over the data channel are likely to contain operationally or privacy-sensitive information or instructions from the remote DOTS agent.
 Theft or modification of data channel transmissions could lead to information leaks or malicious transactions on behalf of the